charleneTanataaa/garden-of-words/README.md

 ## Usage ⚒️
 - Visit the app at http://localhost:8000.
 - Register a new account or login using seeder account:
-  - username = testuser1
+  - Username = testuser1
-  - password = password.
+  - Password = password
 - Start writing and watch your garden grow!!!

 ## Features 📦